jwoodcock/OhMyEmma/README.md

 ## Usage ##

+### Create an Instance ###

-Create a new instance and provide account credentials and which interface you want to use.
+Create a new instance, provide account credentials and which interface you wish to use.
 <code>
 <pre>
 $emma = new Emma(